mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-08-26-hpstr-jekyll-theme.md

 	<figcaption>How social sharing buttons look in HPSTR</figcaption>
 </figure>

 [^2]: To me a blog's masthead, logo, title, headline, and navigation are branding elements that can reinforce or distract from a central theme or feeling.
-I suppose downplaying or removing these elements could be see as a way of branding too... but that's a discussion for another day.
+I suppose downplaying or removing these elements could be see as a way of branding too… but that's a discussion for another day.
 [^3]: On mobile I choose to remove the fixed positioning to keep the menu from interfering with the main content.

 ---